zehnlabs-com/ibkr-portfolio-rebalancer/docs/architecture.md

 ### Queue Architecture
 - **Active Queue**: Events ready for immediate processing
-- **Delayed Queue**: Failed events waiting for retry
+- **Retry Queue**: Failed events waiting for retry
 - **Deduplication**: Prevents duplicate processing using account+command keys
 - **Retry Tracking**: Each event maintains count of processing attempts

 ### Error Recovery
-When processing fails, events are automatically moved to a delayed queue and retried later.
+When processing fails, events are automatically moved to a retry queue and retried later.
 This ensures:
 - No events are lost
 - Failed events don't block other processing
 - System continues operating even during IBKR connectivity issues